hmntk/repo/readme.txt

-Th is the reade file.
+vjhvjhTh is the reade file.

 This is description for the files preent in fdc folder